Hazelfire/thesis/index.md

 and adds that as the latest release on the living review, ensuring that the review doesn't go out of date by having newer releases.

-### Comparing projects between ITPs
-One important thing to consider when making decisions about ITPs to choose is what past projects have been completed within the ITP.
-As of such, we contain a review of different notable projects within the ITP.

-Each project will describe:

-- The project's name
-- The project's scope
-- When it was completed
-- The ITP used

-This should help users understand what work has been done with an ITP before using it.
-This should help a user decide whether this ITP is suitable for the task at hand.

 ### Comparing progress on usability issues for ITPs
 Finally, depending on the results of the literature review, progress on different